cghoffmann/mjoindices/README.md

   Note also that this script may run for one or two hours on common personal computer systems.

 * evaluate_omi_reproduction.py: This script produces more detailed comparison plots and saves them into a directory.
-  The script recalculate_original_omi.py has to be run before, as the evaluation script is based on the saved results.
+  The script recalculate_original_omi.py has to be run first, since the evaluation script is based on the saved results.
   As for recalculate_original_omi.py, some file and directory names have to be adapted in the beginning of the code.

 Both files are also available as Jupyter notebook files.